-We had scheduled to travel by bus from San Pedro in the North of Chile, across the Andes and into Northern Argentina.
-The journey was supposed to be spectacular, crossing through deserts, volcanoes and mountains in some of the most stunning and varied scenery possible.
+We had scheduled to travel by bus from San Pedro in the North of Chile, across the Andes into Northern Argentina.
+The journey was supposed to be spectacular, crossing through deserts, volcanos and mountains in some of the most stunning and varied scenery possible.
 ‘Supposed’ is the key word here.
 Sadly, we never experienced this journey.
 Google images had to suffice.

 Despite our careful arrangements, the weather decided to be extremely uncooperative and snow heavily, to the extent that the Chilean-Argentinian border was closed.
 Even the best laid out plans are sadly not weather proof.

 The Salta province in Northern Argentina is home to some of the most beautiful scenery I have ever seen.
 Over the course of three days we passed countless vineyards basking in the winter sun, colourful rock formations, green valleys with ribbon like roads snaking through them, and desert-like stretches of land filled with thousands of towering cacti.
 We were lucky enough to see wild alpacas and condors.
-Punctured in-between these stunning landscapes were several towns and villages, farms, rivers and, of course, many a football pitch.
+And punctured in-between these stunning landscapes were several towns and villages, farms, rivers and, of course, many a football pitch.

-This three day tour was the best introductory taste of what Argentina is about.
+This three- day tour was the best introductory taste of what Argentina is about.
 In such a huge country, and on such a limited time scale it is obviously impossible to get a deep understanding of the country.
-But during our time in the Salta Province, we were able to get a feel at least of the history, values, landscape, industries and the people of this relatively small area.
+But during our time in the Salta Province, we were able to get a feel at least of the history, landscape, industries and the people of this relatively small area.

 The predominant industries of the Salta region are agriculture, wine and tourism, which was immediately evident from the rolling fields filled with roaming cows, sheep and goats.
 We even saw a lone pig wandering round through some of the rock formations (unconfirmed, it could have been a dog).
 And indeed, the Argentinean steak lived up to its reputation.
 On our first night we were served an authentic Argentinean asado (barbeque), with a variety of meat accompanied by salads.
 But (in true M&S style), this was not just any steak and salad.
 Juicy, succulent cuts with a salty crispy skin and exquisitely crunchy lettuce leaves with a subtle yet tangy vinaigrette….
 Ok maybe a career in food writing is not on the cards.
 But still, the simplicity yet excellence of this dinner was staggering and immediately validated the hype surrounding Argentinean beef.